 Miraben: “What was most difficult was making decisions.
 In two weeks I am more confident.
 When you climb stairs you see something new from each level”

 THE NEXT PHASE

-Sustainability!
-That is our challenge.
-Kala Raksha Vidhyalaya would like to never have to search for donations again.
-To make that possible we are thinking of ways to become self sustaining.
-It is a huge challenge for an educational institution.
-We welcome any entrepreneurial ideas –and ideas for gaining increasing visibility-from our supporters.
+Financial sustainability is always a huge challenge for an educational institution.
+We welcome any entrepreneurial ideas –and ideas for increasing visibility-from our supporters.

 Kari learns batik at KRV workshop

 Jivaben documents Bhuj bazaar

 Divya learns to see and sketch